rtyle/ping4pow/README.md

     vi config/hosts.m4

-Connect, by USB cable, your computer with the M5Stack CoreS3.
-Build, install and run firmware.
+Choose an ESPHome configuration for
+M5Stack Module13.2 4Relay hardware (default) or a GPIO relay.

     m4 config/ping4pow.m4 > config/ping4pow.yaml
+    m4 -Dgpio_relay config/ping4pow.m4 > config/ping4pow.yaml

+Connect a USB cable between your computer and the M5Stack CoreS3 and flash its firmware with this ESPHome configuration.

     esphome run config/ping4pow.yaml

 Connect by ethernet to a power-over-ethernet capable port and unplug the USB cable.
 Connect the switched load to the relay.

 ## Usage